islekcaganmert/TheProtocols/Docs/3.1/README.md

 > Value of `add_to` must be the username of the sender, not address.

-> `encrypted_object` is stringified mail object encrypted with RSA public key of receiver.
+> `encrypted_object` is stringified message object encrypted with RSA public key of receiver.
 > Padding is MGF1 and with SHA512.
 Hash algorithm is also SHA512.
 Label is none.

 > `signature` is generated using RSA private key of sender.